davidrjones77/davidrjones77.github.io/_drafts/2025-10-15-a-strange-sum-motivation.markdown.md

 categories: infinite_series
 ---

-Recall in the last post, I presented a strange sum (see below).
+In the last post, I presented a strange sum (see below).
 Are there values of omega for which this expression is mathematically defined?
 If so, for which values of omega does this sum converge?
 $$\LARGE \sum^{\infty}_{a=0} \frac{\color{red}\Omega}{(\color{red}\Omega\color{black}+a)\left(\color{red}\Omega\color{black}+a\sum^{\infty}_{b=0} \frac{\color{red}\Omega\color{black}}{(\color{red}\Omega\color{black}+b)\left(\color{red}\Omega\color{black}+b+\sum^{\infty}_{c=0} \frac{\color{red}\Omega\color{black}}{(\color{red}\Omega\color{black}+c)(\color{red}\Omega\color{black}+c+...)}\right)}\right)}$$